FuChuan23/lossless_image_compression/README.md

 # lossless_image_compression
-This project is provided for a lossless image compression algorithm.This algorithm is design for three color image data.
+This project is provided for a lossless image compression algorithm.This algorithm is designed for three color image data.

-*training
+training
 python train.py --train traindataset_dir --val valdataset_dir